 The business of mining and exploration involves a high degree of risk and there can be no assurance that exploration programs will result in profitable mining operations.
-The Company's prospective activities in Peru are subject to the impact of changes in legal, tax and regulatory regimes at the national level and changes in community relations, labor and political issues at the local level.
-While the Company actively monitors all such changes and makes plans accordingly, factors beyond the Company's control could adversely impact its opportunities for operations in Peru.
-The Company believes that the current conditions in Peru are stable and conducive to conducting business.
+The Company's prospective activities are subject to the impact of changes in legal, tax and regulatory regimes at the national level and changes in community relations, labor and political issues at the local level.
+While the Company actively monitors all such changes and makes plans accordingly for areas it is seeking projects, factors beyond the Company's control could adversely impact its opportunities for operations.
 The Company's current and future mineral exploration and mining activities could be impacted by adverse political or economic developments.
 The adverse developments may include the imposition of unfavourable government regulations on foreign investment.